 Considering all the confusion surrounding this new profession, the answer is easier than might think: No. The Product operations role is complementary to product management, but it addresses a different set of key responsibilities and goals.

-The purpose of product ops is to streamline and improve the work of teams across the organization.
-In most companies, the responsibilities of product ops fall into three categories: people, processes, and tools.
+The job of product operations is to streamline and improve the work of teams across the organization.
+In most companies, the responsibilities of product ops will fall into three categories: people, processes, and tools.

 1. People: Facilitating communication across the organization.

-Product ops can mitigate this risk by acting as a central contact point between product management and other departments and facilitating regular communication among teams across the company.
+Product ops can help mitigate this risk by acting as a central contact point between product management and other departments.

-2. Processes: Establishing and standardizing best practices for cross-functional product teams.
+2. Processes: Establishing and standardizing best practices for the cross-functional product team.

-Product ops can help by creating standard processes for every stage of development.
-A couple of examples include establishing a meeting cadence between product and other departments, and identifying and tracking post-launch KPIs to gauge product success.
+Product operations can help by standardizing various aspects of the product development process.
+A couple of examples include establishing a meeting cadence between product and other departments and identifying and tracking post-launch KPIs to gauge product success.